jeremytammik/tbc/a/2013_pernickety.md

 }
 </pre>

-<h4><a name="3.11"></a> Installing .NET Runtime during plugin installation</h4>
+####<a name="3.11"></a> Installing .NET Runtime during plugin installation

-<p>Not every user may have the latest version of .NET Runtime installed on their local machine, so we need to make some changes to the plugin installer.</p>
+Not every user may have the latest version of .NET Runtime installed on their local machine, so we need to make some changes to the plugin installer.

-<p>If you are using the <a href="https://github.com/Nice3point/RevitTemplates">Nice3point.RevitTemplates</a>, making these adjustments will be effortless.
+If you are using the [Nice3point.RevitTemplates](https://github.com/Nice3point/RevitTemplates), making these adjustments will be effortless.
-The templates use the WixSharp library, which enables the creation of <code>.msi</code> files directly in C#.</p>
+The templates use the WixSharp library, which enables the creation of `.msi` files directly in C#.

-<p>To add custom actions and install .NET Runtime, we will create a <code>CustomAction</code>:</p>
+To add custom actions and install .NET Runtime, we will create a `CustomAction`:

 <pre class="prettyprint">
 public static class RuntimeActions
 {